 Root Canal An Overview

 For anxious patients, we offer oral sedation so that you can feel relaxed and stress-free during the procedure.
-Dr. Robinson will discuss this option along with your medical history prior to treatment.
+Dr. Cook will discuss this option along with your medical history prior to treatment.

 Root Canal What to Expect